 Origin.
 Tendinous without, and fleshy within, from the outer condyle of the os humeri, and from the outer and upper part of the ulna, and adheres to the capsule of the joint.
 Its fibres pass obliquely downwards and forwards over the upper part of the radius.

 Insertion.
-Into the upper part of the fore and inner surface of the radius, and surrounds the head, neck, and tubercle of that bone.
+Into the upper part of the fore and inner surface of the radius; it surrounds the head, neck, and tubercle of that bone, and extends as far as the insertion of the pronator teres.